Restaurants in Central

 Tip: Cosier sibling to Otto e Mezzo; the chef's table is the seat for the truffle and game showcase.

-Andō on Wellington Street in Hong Kong is Argentine chef Agustin Ferrando Balbi's one Michelin star tasting room, fusing his Spanish family kitchen with Japanese training at a 24 seat counter.
+Andō on Wellington Street in Hong Kong is Argentine chef Agustin Ferrando Balbi's one Michelin star tasting room, fusing his Spanish family kitchen.

 Order: The Memorias tasting menu with Argentine inspired courses.